Happy New Year!

 Let’s Do A New Thing ….
 Together.

-Every Monday and Thursday in January, we will look at New Things we can do to win at some of the most commonly broken resolutions.
+In the New Year, New Thing series, we will look at New Things we can do to win at some of the most commonly broken resolutions.
 I’ve lined up a group of my friends to help us.
 I am so excited about this series and to kick us off, I wanted to share three reasons we failed at resolutions before and how this series will help THIS TIME be different.

 1. We look back at past failures